purehyperbole/lunar/README.md

 # Usage

 `Open` will open a database file.
-This will create a data and accompanying index file if the specified file(s) doesn't exist.
+This will create a data and accompanying index file if the specified file(s) don't exist.

 ```go
 package main